 Things to consider:

 - Think about what time of year you want to visit

 For a change of tack, head north to Montserrat– abundant in green goodness and contrasting black-sand beaches.
 Dubbed the Emerald Isle of the Caribbean, Montserrat is one of the least visited islands in the region (largely due to the eruption of the Soufriere Hills Volcano decades ago, which rendered two-thirds of it once uninhabitable).
 But its history is part of what makes it a unique visit.
 So, be sure not to dismiss this lush land, which, for the nature-lovers out there, is teeming with animal and tree species – a hiker or birdwatcher’s dream.
 There are nine marked trails, from moderate to the more challenging.
 You could choose to meander here alone safely, but following a guide has many benefits.
 You can visit Montserrat oin a day trip from Antigua (there is a ferry or a flight).
 A holiday in Antigua will give you many more options for hotels to stay in and for things to keep you entertained.
 Find out more about Antigua holidays.

 - You will probably need a guide in order to get the best out of a visit to Montserrat

 - If you are on a day trip from Antigua make sure you plan your day well so you get to see everything

 - Consider taking a helicopter from Antigua – its expensive but those ariel views are great!

 Whatever your outdoor fancy, the many islands of the Caribbean are calling, ready to invigorate you in a dizzying rush of postcard peaks and views, or help you unwind in sandy, seductive paradise.

 Thinking about a Caribbean holiday?

-We are Caribbean travel experts and have been booking Caribbean holidays for our customers for 45 years!
+We are Caribbean holiday specialists and have been booking Caribbean holidays for our customers for 45 years!
 We can arrange every aspect of your trip.
 Book today and pay the balance in instalments!